miketheinkman/munky-tool/README.md

 # munky-tool
 Munky-tool is an on-board android utility that runs in Terminal Emulator

 Munky-tool v1.0 supports dumping system, efs, and boot partitions for backup or use in kitchen.
-It also supports logcat.
+It also supports contacts backup and restore, logcat, and it goes out for a rip.

 Munky-tool will identify and copy most partitions, however some devices have weird partition names.
 I will add support for more devices, and possibly more features as time goes on.